fwupd/fwupd/plugins/wacom-raw/README.md

 The HID DeviceInstanceId values are used, e.g. `HIDRAW\VEN_056A&DEV_4875`.

+To recover panels that have been flashed with the wrong firmware version, the panel may have a parent device with GUID constructed from the EDID, e.g. `DRM\VEN_BOE&DEV_086E`.

 ## Firmware Format

 The daemon will decompress the cabinet archive and extract a firmware blob in